 DCCA Policy on Community Grants

-Founded in 1922 in a townhouse at 1767 P Street, to promote and protect the interests of the residents, the Dupont Circle Citizens Association (DCCA) is the premier civic and residential organization in the Dupont Circle area.
-DCCA brings neighbors, including residents, businesses and non-profit organizations, together to improve the quality of life in an active and diverse urban neighborhood.
-It holds 9 monthly membership meetings each year, hosts events to bring neighbors together, resolves neighborhood issues and donates to local causes.
+The Dupont Circle Citizens Association (DCCA) was founded in 1922 in a row house at 1767 P Street NW to promote and protect the interests of residents.
+DCCA brings neighbors, businesses, and non-profit organizations together to improve the quality of life in our active and diverse urban neighborhood.
+DCCA holds up to 9 monthly membership meetings each year, hosts forums and events to bring neighbors together, helps resolve neighborhood issues, donates to local causes and is an important source of trusted civic information.

 DCCA is proud of its 103 year history of connecting neighbors and celebrating the vibrant Dupont Circle neighborhood we all call home.

-The Dupont Circle Citizens Association donates money to projects and non-profit organizations that further DCCA's mission and commitment to the Dupont Circle neighborhood.
+The Dupont Circle Citizens Association, a 501(c)(3) organization, donates money for special projects and to non-profit organizations that further DCCA's mission and commitment to the Dupont Circle neighborhood.

 Priority categories for grants include the following areas:

-Each fall DCCA shall announce its Grants Program through its newsletter.
-The deadline for applying will be in the announcement.
-For 2025 Grantees will be announced in late November and the awards will be made in December.
+Each fall DCCA shall announce its Grants Program and application deadline through its newsletter.
+For 2025, Grantees will be announced in late November and the awards will be made in December.

-Organizations may submit grant applications for one-time events or needs throughout the year.
+Organizations may submit grant applications for one-time events or for on-going needs during the year.

-• DCCA grants are limited to organizations working primarily within the Association’s boundaries or partnering with DCCA.
+1. DCCA grants are limited to organizations working primarily within the Association ’s boundaries or partnering with DCCA.

-• Grants will be made only to other nonprofit organizations with 501(c)(3) status.
-Grants will not be made to individuals or for-profit businesses, or for religious or political purposes.
+2. Grants will be made only to other nonprofit organizations with 501(c)(3) status. or to individuals, such as artists, for special projects.
+Grants will not be made to for-profit businesses or for religious or political purposes.

-• Recipients must demonstrate that the activities for which they seek a grant promote and protect the interests of the residents of the Dupont Circle neighborhood.
+3. Recipients must demonstrate that the activities for which they seek a grant will support DCCA’s mission and promote and protect the interests of the residents of the Dupont Circle neighborhood.

-• Grants will not be given to advance the interests of any one individual, candidate for public office or any political cause that is a pending ballot issue.
+5. Grants will not be given to advance the interests of any one individual, candidate for public office or any partisan political purpose.

-• All promotional materials of the recipient organization must include a sentence stating that the activity or project was funded “with support from the Dupont Circle Citizens Association.”
+6. All promotional materials of the recipient organization must include a sentence stating that the activity or project was funded “the support from the Dupont Circle Citizens Association.”

-• Grantee organizations will announce the grant via their social media channels.
+7. Grantee organizations will announce the grant from DCCA via their social media channels.

-• Recipients will provide a follow-up report to the DCCA outlining how funds were spent, the results of the project, and confirming that the grant was not used to advance a personal agenda or any political candidates or causes.
+8. Recipients must provide a follow-up report to the DCCA Secretary outlining how funds were spent, the results of the project, and confirming that the grant was not used to advance a personal agenda or any political candidates or partisan political purpose

 Grant Proposals